The Internet is perhaps our world’s greatest source of information… current and outdated… accurate and made-up.

 When Will These Changes Be Effective?

-Search online and you’ll see that many websites indicate that the new investment requirements go into effect as of July 1.
+Search online and you’ll see that many websites indicate that the new investment requirements went into effect as of July 1.

 How Has The Golden Visa Program Has Affected Portugal?

-As João further explains in his overview of the current opportunities and options for becoming a Golden Visa resident in Portugal, the Golden Visa program has had a significant impact on this country’s real estate markets, especially in Lisbon and Porto.
+As João further explains in a recent Simon Letter overview of the current opportunities and options for becoming a Golden Visa resident in Portugal, the Golden Visa program has had a significant impact on this country’s real estate markets, especially in Lisbon and Porto.

 In the early years of the program, developers in those cities renovated buildings and priced apartments in them at 500,000 euros—not coincidentally but definitely conveniently the minimum investment amount required to qualify for Golden Visa status.